Claudiu-Meiu/Psychological-Testing-App/README.md

 ```

 Once the packaging process is complete, you can find the executable files in the `release-builds` directory.
 This directory contains the packaged applications that you can distribute and run on your systems.

-## Windows Installer

-For Windows users, there is an installer available that simplifies the setup process.
-The installer includes the option to install MongoDB.